ethanabrooks/Obsidian/codemonkeys/design-doc-sketch.md

 One trade-off of this design is that sequences are written all at once at the end of the trace.
 If the trace fails partway through, nothing gets written to sequence_storage.
 However, this could be seen as a feature rather than a bug, as it ensures we only store complete traces.

 Another potential concern is that our clean abstraction might be too rigid for some use cases.
-While separating storage from generation logic works well for standard cases, there might be cases where storage and generation logic are fundamentally intertwined -- for example, scripts that need to write partial results for long-running traces.
-For these cases, we provide an escape hatch: researchers can write their own `trace_runner.py` implementation while still benefiting from the registry and BUILD infrastructure.
+While separating storage from generation logic works well for standard cases, there might be cases where storage and generation logic are fundamentally intertwined \-- for example, scripts that need to write partial results for long-running traces.
+For these cases, a possible escape hatch is for researchers to write their own `trace_runner.py` implementation while still benefiting from the registry and BUILD infrastructure.
 This flexibility ensures that our abstraction doesn't become a straightjacket for experimental work.

 # Pseudo-Rewards